superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 ### Pricing

 Heroku and Fly have very different pricing structures.
-You'll want to read through the details at on [Fly's pricing page](/docs/about/pricing/) before launching to production.
+You'll want to read through the details on [Fly's pricing page](/docs/about/pricing/) before launching to production.
 The sections below serve as a rough comparison between Heroku and Fly's plans as of August 2022.

 <div class="callout">
   Please do your own comparison of plans before switching from Heroku to Fly.
-The examples below are rough estimates between two very different offerings, so it focuses on the costs of app & database servers.
+The examples below are illustrative estimates between two very different offerings, which focuses on the costs of app & database servers.
 It does not represent the final costs of each plan.
-Also not that plans are pricing are subject to change.
+Also, the prices below may not be immediately updated if Fly or Heroku change prices.
 </div>

 #### Free Plans